 As we experience success and failure over stock trading, we learn the right entry and exit points, and come to realize that stock investment promises greater growth potential and capital preservation in the longer term.
 In the Philippines, Peso Cost Averaging, for example, is a time-tested stock market investment strategy.

+Small Business.
 Nowadays, the web can be considered a vast shopping mall where virtual business establishments prosper, and those who have the creative ideas earn millions without so much sweat equity.
 In the same manner, it has become a resource of perfect business ideas that can be established online and offline.

 Starting a business can be a good transition from being a corporate slave to being financially free, hence far better among most investment options.
 History proves that successful entrepreneurship does not always require a huge starting capital nor a formal academic degree.
 As many would agree, it also takes hard work, persistence, and an open mind to many opportunities.

+Real Estate.
 Real estate as an investment can sometimes worth an argument.
 Generally, buying a property such as a house, a condo unit, and a land solely for residential purposes does not qualify a good investment rather a possible liability.

 On the other hand, real estate can be an investment property if it promises an income generation by renting it out or a profit through price appreciation after reselling.
 There are many online catalogs and websites out there, like Precondo, that offer convenient outlets for real estate investment.

 Young professionals can take real estate as one of the best investment options, especially if a large sum is on hand.
 For instance, buying a parcel of land in the province can generate income through production of crops or renting it out for some purposes while the price appreciates.